mongodb-university/mflix-ui/README.md

 npm start
 ```

-Once you've started the server, you should be redirected to http://localhost:3000
+Once you've started the server, a new browser tab or window should open to http://localhost:3000 if one isn't open, otherwise it will refresh the existing window.
+Since this project uses create-react-app, hot reloading is in effect so there's no need to stop and start the front-end when you make a change.

 Enjoy!